reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

-Event functions like `onAppear` are not reactive, so you can read `duration` inside without retriggering the animation.
+Effect Events like `onAppear` are not reactive, so you can read `duration` inside without retriggering the animation.

 </Solution>